Activated charcoal looks like nothing special – just a fine black powder.

 4. Natural Eyeliner and Mascara

-5. Activated Charcoal Facial Mask for a Mini Facelift
+5. Activated Charcoal Facial Mask (for a Nice Glow)

-here’s a simple recipe you can use once to twice a week for glowing and smooth skin:
+How to use – here’s a simple recipe you can use once or twice a week for glowing and smooth skin:

 - Step 2 – apply to your face and allow to fully dry